 South Korea has looked into developing fuel cell vehicles for more than a decade.
 At Seosan, South Chungcheong Province a 50 MegaWatt secondary hydrogen fuel cell power plant is being constructed .

-The fuel cell development will also include automobile as well as general energy supply.
+The fuel cell development will also include automobiles as well as general energy supply.

-Japan is the leader in the development of fuel cells and have sold Mirai and Sora for over 5 years.
-For the olympics, Japan plans to build 35 hydrogen fuel stations in Tokyo alone with a goal of 80 stations and 100,000 fuel cell vehicles in the country by 2025.
+Japan is the leader in the development of fuel cells and has sold Mirai and Sora for over 5 years.
+For the Olympics, Japan built as many as 35 hydrogen fuel stations in Tokyo alone with a goal of 80 stations and 100,000 fuel cell vehicles in the country by 2025.

 Toyota is aiming to accelerate development of commercial fuel cell electric vehicles (FCEVs), particularly small-size commercial trucks, with a tie-up with Isuzu.
 Fukushima’s hydrogen potential is attracting co-operation from Japan’s car industry in developing infrastructure to supply fuel cell electric vehicles (FCEVs) to help achieve the country’s 2050 decarbonisation goal